awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-config.md

 + eb config put *filename* – Uploads the named saved configuration to an Amazon S3 bucket\.
 The *filename* must have the file extension `.cfg.yml`\.
 To specify the file name without a path, you can save the file to the `.elasticbeanstalk` folder or to the `.elasticbeanstalk/saved_configs/` folder before you run the command\.
 Alternatively, you can specify the *filename* by providing the full path\.
 + eb config save – Saves the environment configuration settings for the current running environment to `.elasticbeanstalk/saved_configs/` with the filename `[configuration-name].cfg.yml`\.
 By default, the EB CLI saves the configuration settings with a *configuration\-name* based on the environment name\.
 You can specify a different configuration name by including the `--cfg` option with your desired configuration name when you run the command\.

+  You can tag your saved configuration using the `--tags` option\.

 ## Options<a name="eb3-configoptions"></a>